smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

     >**Note**: In your Cosmos DB account, you may see that the host endpoint uses `.mongo.cosmos.azure.com`, which is for version 3.6 of Mongo DB.
 The endpoint shown here is `.documents.azure.com`, which is for version 3.2 of Mongo DB.
 You can use either endpoint for the purposes of this Task.
 If you are curious about the new features added to version 3.6 (that do not affect the application in this lab), consult [this](https://devblogs.microsoft.com/cosmosdb/upgrade-your-server-version-from-3-2-to-3-6-for-azure-cosmos-db-api-for-mongodb/) post.

-4. Open the Azure Cloud Shell, and **SSH** to the **Build agent VM**.
+4. Open the Azure Cloud Shell, connect to build agent vm using the **Command to Connect to Build Agent VM**, which is given on lab environment details page.

+5. When asked for the password, enter **Build Agent VM Password** given below.

+   * Azure Password: **<inject key="Build Agent VM Password"></inject>**

-5. On the **Build agent VM**, navigate to the `~/Fabmedical` directory.
+6. On the **Build agent VM**, navigate to the `~/Fabmedical` directory.

     ```bash
     cd ~/Fabmedical
     ```

-6. Run the following command to open the `perftest.sh` script for editing in Vim.
+7. Run the following command to open the `perftest.sh` script for editing in Vim.

     ```bash
     vi perftest.sh
     ```

-7. There are several variables declared at the top of the `perftest.sh` script.
+8. There are several variables declared at the top of the `perftest.sh` script.
 Modify the **host**, **username**, and **password** variables by setting their values to the corresponding Cosmos DB Connection String values that were copied previously.

     ![The screenshot shows Vim with perftest.sh file open and variables set to Cosmos DB Connection String values.](media/cosmos-perf-test-variables.png "Modify the connection information in Vim")

-8. Then press **_ESC_**, write **_:wq_** to save you changes and close the file.
+9. Then press **_ESC_**, write **_:wq_** to save you changes and close the file.

     **Note**: If **_ESC_** doesn't work press `ctrl+[` and then write **_:wq_** to save you changes and close the file.

-9. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
+10. Run the following command to execute the `perftest.sh` script to run a small load test against Cosmos DB.
 This script will consume RU's in Cosmos DB by inserting many documents into the Sessions container.

     ```bash
     bash ./perftest.sh